enzo-dante/Montuno/README.md

 FUTURE STORY: currently, app manually creates an Album for UI because return src model is automatically Artist object and when cast as model is mapped incorrectly to a compatible target dataType

-FUTURE STORY: currently, app requires user to manually change Datasource.java CONNECTION_STRING to match local directory path
+FUTURE STORY: currently, app requires user to manually change strings.SQL CONNECTION_PATH to match local directory path

 # Acceptance Criteria:
 1. write an MVP that can get data from a SQLite3 DB and update the frontend & backend